-Name and Year First Elected as a Director Malon Wilkus (2008)

-Qualifications and Experience Age 60 Mr. Wilkus is our Chair and Chief Executive Officer and the Chief Executive Officer of American Capital AGNC Management, LLC, our Manager.
+Name and Year First Elected as a DirectorAgeQualifications and ExperienceMalon Wilkus (2008)61Mr.
+Wilkus is our Chair and Chief Executive Officer and the Chief Executive Officer of American Capital AGNC Management, LLC, our Manager.
 Mr. Wilkus founded American Capital, Ltd. ("American Capital"), the indirect majority owner of our Manager, in 1986 and has served as its Chief Executive Officer and Chairman of the Board of Directors since that time, except for the period from 1997 to 1998 during which he served as Chief Executive Officer and Vice Chairman of the Board of Directors.
-He also served as President of American Capital from 2001 to 2008 and from 1986 to 1999.
-Mr. Wilkus has also been the Chairman of European Capital Limited, a European private equity and mezzanine fund, since its formation in 2005.
-In addition, Mr. Wilkus is the Chief Executive Officer and President of American Capital, LLC, the asset fund management portfolio company of American Capital and the majority owner of the parent company of our Manager.
+He also served as President of American Capital Limited, a European private equity and mezzanine fund, since its formation in 2005.
+In addition, Mr. Wilkus is the Chief Executive Officer and President of American Capital Asset Management, LLC (f/k/a American Capital, LLC), the asset fund management portfolio company of American Capital and the majority owner of the parent company of our Manager.
 Mr. Wilkus has also served as the Chair and Chief Executive Officer of American Capital Mortgage Investment Corp. since March 2011 and as the Chief Executive Officer of its manager, American Capital MTGE Management, LLC, since April 2011.
 He has also served on the board of directors of over a dozen middle-market companies in various industries.